ClifordSly/SQL_PROJECT_DATA_JOB_ANALYSIS/README.md

 # Background

-Driven by a quest to naviagate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others work to find optimal jobs.
+Driven by a quest to navigate the data analyst job market more effectively, this project was born from a desire to identify the highest-paid and most in-demand skills, helping others streamline their search for optimal job opportunities.

-The data for this analysis i got it from Luke Barousse's SQL course (https://www.lukebarousse.com/products/sql-for-data-analytics/categories/2157430710/posts/2186736147).
+Using a real world data set of 2024 data science job postings.
 This data has details on job titles, salaries, location and required skills.

 ### The question I wanted to answer through my SQL queries were: